zoff99/_vagrantci_/README.md

 ### Results of CI runs [starting from $HOME]
-all files and logs of every CI run will be saved to the **\_vagrantci\_/www/** directory
+all files and logs of every CI run will be saved to the **\_vagrantci\_/www/** directory you can also access the results with any webbroswer on your host machine at **http://loclhost:56989/**

 ### Wiping VM and starting fresh [starting from $HOME]
 this will take about 10 minutes loger than a normal CI run